redhat-performance/jetlag/docs/bastion-deploy-bm.md

 ### Extra vars

 For bare-metal deployment of OCP 4.13 or later, it's advisable to configure the following extra variables.
 - control_plane_install_disk
 - worker_install_disk

 These variables ensure disk references are made using by-path notation instead of symbolic links.
 This approach is recommended due to potential reliability issues with symbolic links.
-The values mentioned [Review vars all.yml](#review-vars-allyml) are pertaining the Scale lab R650 instances, for other instance values and how to find the instance values please refer to [tips and vars](tips-and-vars.md#extra-vars-for-by-path-disk-reference)
+The values mentioned [Review vars all.yml](#review-vars-allyml) are correct for the Scale lab R650 instances.
+Please refer to [tips and vars](tips-and-vars.md#extra-vars-for-by-path-disk-reference) to determine the correct paths for other instances.

 ### Disconnected and ipv6 vars